Best Inhalers for COPD

-COPD often causes symptoms including shortness of breath, coughing, and wheezing.
-Currently, COPD cannot be cured, but medications may decrease symptoms.
+COPD (Chronic Obstructive Pulmonary Disease) often causes symptoms including shortness of breath, coughing and wheezing.
+Currently, COPD cannot be cured, but medication may decrease symptoms, such as COPD inhalers.

 Inhalers are often used to treat symptoms of COPD.
 Some people with COPD may be prescribed inhalers that are taken every day.
 In other cases, inhalers may only be used as needed when COPD symptoms develop.